DagciBuzhug/telemetry-template/README.md

    cd telemetry-template
    ```

 3. Create a `.env` file in the project root with your desired configurations.
-Use the provided `.env` file as a template:
+Use the provided `.env.exemple` file as a template:

 4. **Configure via `.env` file:** Customize the `.env` file as needed, specifying parameters such as processor IPs, ports, and authentication details.
 Example configuration in `.env`: